web-infra-dev/rsbuild/packages/document/docs/en/config/performance/buildCache.md

 - **Bundler:** `only support webpack`

-Controls the Builder's caching behavior during the build process.
+Controls the Rsbuild's caching behavior during the build process.

-Builder will enable build cache by default to improve the compile speed, the generated cache files are write to the `./node_modules/.cache/webpack` directory by default.
+Rsbuild will enable build cache by default to improve the compile speed, the generated cache files are write to the `./node_modules/.cache/webpack` directory by default.

 You can configure the cache path with `buildCache`, e.g.